tejasree1505/BookStore_MERN/README.md

 1. User:

-• Registration: Users are responsible for registering an account on the BookEase book store app by providing essential details such as name, email, and password.
+• Registration: Users are responsible for registering an account on the BookEase book store app by providing essential details such as name, email, and password.<br>
-• Profile Management: Users have the capability to manage their profiles, allowing them to update information like email, name, and password.
+• Profile Management: Users have the capability to manage their profiles, allowing them to update information like email, name, and password.<br>
-• Book Browsing: Users can browse through the available books, explore different genres, and search for specific titles or authors.
+• Book Browsing: Users can browse through the available books, explore different genres, and search for specific titles or authors.<br>
-• Purchase: Users can add books to their cart, specify quantities, and complete purchases securely.
+• Purchase: Users can add books to their cart, specify quantities, and complete purchases securely.<br>
-• Feedback: Provide feedback and ratings for purchased books and sellers on the BookEase platform.
+• Feedback: Provide feedback and ratings for purchased books and sellers on the BookEase platform.<br>
-• Logout: Lastly, they can logout from the BookEase book store app.
+• Logout: Lastly, they can logout from the BookEase book store app.<br>

 2.Seller:

-• Registration: Sellers register an account on the BookEase book store app by providing necessary details such as business name, email, and password.
+• Registration: Sellers register an account on the BookEase book store app by providing necessary details such as business name, email, and password.<br>
-• Profile Management: Sellers have the capability to manage their profiles, allowing them to update information like email, business name, and password.
+• Profile Management: Sellers have the capability to manage their profiles, allowing them to update information like email, business name, and password.<br>
-• Book Listing: Sellers can add new books to the platform, including details such as title, author, genre, description, price, and quantity available.
+• Book Listing: Sellers can add new books to the platform, including details such as title, author, genre, description, price, and quantity available.<br>
-• Inventory Management: Sellers can manage their book inventory, updating stock levels, removing inactive listings, and handling book ratings.
+• Inventory Management: Sellers can manage their book inventory, updating stock levels, removing inactive listings, and handling book ratings.<br>
-• Order Fulfillment: Sellers are responsible for fulfilling orders placed by users, including packaging and shipping books in a timely manner.
+• Order Fulfillment: Sellers are responsible for fulfilling orders placed by users, including packaging and shipping books in a timely manner.<br>
-• Logout: Finally, they can logout from the BookEase book store app.
+• Logout: Finally, they can logout from the BookEase book store app.<br>

 3.Admin:

-• System Management: Admins have full control over all aspects of the book store system, overseeing functionalities, configurations, and security.
+• System Management: Admins have full control over all aspects of the book store system, overseeing functionalities, configurations, and security.<br>
 • User Management: Admins can manage user information, including creating, updating, and deleting accounts.
-They also have authority over user ratings.
+They also have authority over user ratings.<br>
-• Book Management: Admins can manage book listings, including adding new books, updating details, and removing inactive listings from the platform.
+• Book Management: Admins can manage book listings, including adding new books, updating details, and removing inactive listings from the platform.<br>
-• Seller Management: Admins have the authority to manage seller information, including approving new seller accounts, updating profiles, and handling seller ratings.
+• Seller Management: Admins have the authority to manage seller information, including approving new seller accounts, updating profiles, and handling seller ratings.<br>
-• Logout: Finally, they can logout from the BookEase book store app.
+• Logout: Finally, they can logout from the BookEase book store app.<br>